Off-Grid Container Home in the Tahoe National Forest

 As you can see by the photos below this couple poured four concrete footings, set the lower level container, then the upper container and capped it with a steeply pitched roof to help keep the deep snow off the flat container roof.
 Photo credit to Denise King.

-2 thoughts on “Off-Grid Container Home in the Tahoe National Forest”
+2 responses to “Off-Grid Container Home in the Tahoe National Forest”

 I think most readers would appreciate more pictures showing what was done with the interior of the containers.